intel/conversational-ai-chatbot/README.md

 ```

 $ sudo chmod a+x setup
+# set env variables
+$ source <repo-root>/setenvvars.sh
 $ ./setup build
 ```

 NOTE: This command may take a while to run depending on your internet connection and machine specifications.

-For development or a quick demo, you can follow the [quickstart instructions here.](#quickstart).
-Find the [detailed tutorial here](docs/tutorial.docx).
+For development or a quick demo, you can follow the [quickstart instructions here.](#quickstart)

 ### Step 3: Start the reference implementation